Quadrant Cycle Company

 The Quadrant Cycle Company was a company in Birmingham, England that was established in 1890 as a bicycle manufacturer.
 They advanced to make motorcycles from 1899 until their demise in 1928.
-They also made a tricar called Carette in 1899 and a small number of cars for about two years around 1906.
+They also produced a tricar called "Carette" in 1899, and a small number of cars for about two years around 1906.

 The company exhibited a car chassis with a four-speed Lloyd gearbox of the style known as "crossed rollers"; this allowed direct drive at all speeds.
-The used 14/16 or 20/22 hp engines made by White and Poppe.
+They used 14/16 or 20/22 hp engines made by White and Poppe.